The Demand Peripherals peripherals and interface cards make it

 BASH wrappers around the commands so you can program or test

-your automation from the command line.
+your automation from the command line!

 Changing peripherals is easy.
 Just go to the support page Build Your FPGA Image, select your new peripheral set, tell us where to email the FPGA image and press Submit.
 The email address associated with your purchase of the FPGA card gives you access to the backend service that builds FPGA images.
 There is no limit on how many FPGA images you can request.